 - Use lazy loading: Lazy loading allows your website to load images and other media as the user scrolls down the page, rather than loading everything at once.

 - Reduce HTTP requests: Every time a user loads a page on your website, their browser sends a request to the server for each element on the page, including images, stylesheets, and scripts.
 Minimize the number of requests by reducing the number of elements on each page.

 Setting Up SEO Features And Optimizing Product Descriptions

 Oberlo’s research has revealed that 46% of product searches originate from Google.
 Therefore, enhancing your store’s Google search ranking will increase the likelihood of receiving more orders.
 In the long run, a well-executed Search Engine Optimization (SEO) strategy can effectively draw more visitors to your store and ultimately boost sales.

-Thus, to ensure that your Shopify store is visible to potential customers, it’s important to optimize it for search engines.
+Thus, to ensure that your Shopify store is visible to potential customers, it’s important to optimize it for search engines in the checklist for launching Shopify store.
 This includes setting up SEO features such as meta titles and descriptions, as well as optimizing your product descriptions with relevant keywords and informative content.
 Here are some tips to help you with Shopify SEO:

 - Use descriptive and unique product titles: Make sure your product titles are descriptive and include important details like the brand name, model number, color, and size.

 - Optimize product descriptions: Use clear and concise descriptions that include important keywords related to your product.
 Avoid duplicate content and keep your descriptions unique.

 - Use high-quality product images: Use high-quality images that showcase your products from different angles.
 Make sure your images are compressed for faster load times.